llpeterson/security/authentication.md

 back-and-forth protocol.

 The second problem we have not yet solved is how to establish a session key.
-A session key is a symmetric-key cipher key generated on the fly and used for just one session.
+A session key is a secret-key cipher key generated on the fly and used for just one session.
 This too involves a nontrivial protocol.

 What these two issues have in common is authentication.
 If a message is